koendv/hyp2mat/README.md

 # hyp2mat

-hyp2mat is a utility which converts HyperLynx and Gerber files to openEMS for electromagnetic simulation, or to PDF for printing. hyp2mat is distributed with [openEMS] (http://www.openems.de), a free open-source electromagnetic field solver.
+hyp2mat is a utility which converts HyperLynx files to matlab for electromagnetic simulation, or to PDF for printing. hyp2mat is distributed with [openEMS] (http://www.openems.de), a free open-source electromagnetic field solver.

 ## Installation